mittelmark/snha-gui/README.md

 ### Unix / Linux / Mac-OSX

-For Unix systems like Linux or Mac-OSX there is as well a single file application: [snha-gui.Rz](https://github.com/mittelmark/snha-gui/raw/main/bin/snha-gui.Rz)
+For Unix systems like Linux or Mac-OSX there is as a single file application: [snha-gui.Rz](https://github.com/mittelmark/snha-gui/raw/main/bin/snha-gui.Rz)

 Download this file and either run the file directly from a terminal with Rscript like this